Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 Occupational therapists provide crucial assistance to people from all age groups.
 Their goal is to boost patients’ daily life quality by addressing various health and developmental issues.
 Here’s an insight into some primary conditions that occupational therapists frequently handle:

-- Autism Spectrum Disorder (ASD) – Therapists employ strategies to better social interaction, learning, and everyday skills.
+- Autism Spectrum Disorder (ASD) – Therapists employ strategies to improve social interaction, learning, and everyday skills.

 - Cerebral Palsy – Centres on boosting mobility, strength, and coordination with physical activities.